-Learn How to Crochet - Holding the Yarn and Hook
+How to Hold the Yarn and Crochet Hook

 There are no hard and fast rules about the best way to hold the hook and yarn.
 Choose whichever way you find the most comfortable.
 Some people prefer the "pencil grip".
 The hook is held in the right hand as if holding a pencil.